ArthurSonzogni/chromiumos-platform2/debugd/docs/log_entries.md

 0 sized entries are filtered out to reduce the size of the report, this does not provide a complete folder contents listing.

+## folder_size_dump_user

+The folder_size_dump helper dumps the actual disk usage (in bytes) of top level user directories
+`du --human-readable --total --summarize --one-file-system`.
+The output of the `df` command is available separately for comparison.

 ## font_info

 ## framebuffer